MAIF/arta/README.md

 ---

+## Goal

 There is one main reason for using **Arta** and it was the main goal of its development at *MAIF*: increase business rules maintainability.

 In other words, facilitate rules handling in our python apps.

-**Origin:**
+### Origin

-The need of a python *rules engine* emerged when we were working on a new major release of our internal use of [Melusine](https://github.com/maif/melusine) (i.e., email qualification pipeline).
+The need of a python *rules engine* emerged when we were working on a new major release of our internal use of [Melusine](https://github.com/maif/melusine) (i.e., email qualification pipeline with ML capabilities).

 We were looking for a python library to *centralize, manage and standardize* all the implemented **business rules** we had but didn't find the perfect fit.

-Therefore, we decided to create this package and by following MAIF values, we planned to share it to the community through this repository.
+Therefore, we decided to create this package and by extension of the MAIF's values, we planned to share it to the community through Arta.

-**Features:**
+### Features

 * Standardize the definition of a rule.
 All rules are defined the same way in a unique place.
 * Rules are released from the code base, which is less error prone and increases clearness.
 * Use **Arta** whatever your field is.
-* Great combination with Machine Learning: groups all the deterministic rules of your ML project.
+* Great combination with Machine Learning: groups all the deterministic rules of your ML projects.

 ## Installation

 Install using `pip install -U arta`.
 See the [Install](https://pages.github.com/MAIF/arta/installation/) section in the documentation for more details.

-## What's New

-Want to see last updates, check the [Release Notes](https://github.com/MAIF/arta/releases) or the [Changelog](./CHANGELOG.md).

 ## A Simple Example